nsercresnet/storymaps/readme.md

 ## Development
 ### Install vscode (recommended)
+Feature packed source code editor.
+Simplifies file editting, previewing, and git management.

 ### Install Hugo (recommended)
+Useful for live previewing content.

 ### Pull this repository
+Pull this repository, navigate to the directory in vscode, run `hugo server` in the terminal, and create/edit content.
+Limit changes to the `content` directories to keep future merges manageable.

 ## Roadmap

 ### Documentation
 - Image formatting.

+### Features
+- Menus/scrollspy